-1. Actual excise taxes for Q4 2019 was \$133,922.
-Following a review, the Company notes that reported excises taxes in the first three quarters of FY 2019 was \$238,446 less than should have been reported.
+^{1.} Actual excise taxes for Q4 2019 was \$133,922.
+Following a review, the Company notes that reported excise taxes in the first three quarters of FY 2019 was \$238,446 less than should have been reported.
 The Company has included an adjustment of this amount, which results in total excise taxes of \$372,368 in Q4 2019.
+This results in Q4 2019 cannabis net revenue being reduced by the amount of the excise tax adjustment.
+For comparability, this adjustment has not been applied to cannabis revenues broken down by market type.